 The Company has no source of income and is dependent on securing additional financing to fund current activities and corporate overhead.
-The Company's Segilola Gold Project is fully funded but the Company does require additional funding to enable it to meet its ongoing working capital requirements.
-Although the Company has been successful in securing additional financing in the past, there can be no certainty that future fundraisings will be successful which raises material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-As at December 31, 2019, the Company had no long term debt.
-Refer to subsequent events for further information on fundraising progress post reporting period date.
+Following closure of the AFC Financing Agreements, the Company's Segilola Gold Project is fully funded but the Company will require additional funding to enable it to meet its ongoing working capital requirements.
+On June 12, 2020 the Company announced the undertaking of a private placement to raise up to US\$10 million through the issue of new common shares.
+The private placement is expected to be closed and settled in the first half of July.
+The Board is satisfied that the current private placement will provide the Group with sufficient financial resources to meet its commitments for the next twelve months.
+As at March 31, 2020, the Company had no long term debt.
+Refer to subsequent events for further information on fundraising progress post the reporting period date.